-from NGOs to Government Departments and Universities from a few countries to many, and from South to North from methods to behaviour and attitudes, and sharing from methods to professional change from behaviour and attitudes to personal change from sharing and partnership to institutional change from appraisal to process, including M and E from field applications to changes in procedures in organisations from field PRA to PRA applied to organisations from a few sectors to many (including urban violence, gender awareness, land rights, conflict management, refugees, integrated pest management, poor people's livelihood analysis..)

-from rural to urban from practice to theory (asking - why does it work?)
+from NGOs to Government Departments and Universities from a few countries to many from South to North from methods to behaviour and attitudes, and sharing from methods to professional and institutional change from behaviour and attitudes to personal change from appraisal to process, including M and E from rural to urban from field applications to applications in organisations from a few sectors to many from action to policy influence from practice to theory (asking - why does it work?)

-Learning experience workshops for PRA have been convened in many places and countries now, including International South-South PRA Exchange Workshops, several in India and one in the Philippines.
-The most recent was in South India, and on behaviour and attitudes.
-There have been at least 50 cases of sharing where trainers have gone South-South from one country or continent to another to conduct PRA training, one of the most recent being from Mongolia to Kyrgyzstan.
+Learning experience workshops for PRA have been convened in many places and countries now.
+International South-South PRA Exchange Workshops have been held in South and Southeast Asia, SubSaharan Africa, the Middle East and Latin America.
+There have been at least 50 cases of sharing where trainers have gone South-South from one country or continent to another to conduct PRA training, one of the more recent being from Mongolia to Kyrgyzstan.

-The spirit of inventiveness and improvisation (optimal unpreparedness) which is part of PRA is spreading, and helping people in different parts of the world to feel liberated and able to develop their own varieties of approach and method.
+The spirit of inventiveness and improvisation (linked with optimal unpreparedness) which is part of PRA is spreading, and helping people in different parts of the world to feel liberated and able to develop their own varieties of approach and method.
 People (both local and outsiders), once they have unfrozen and established rapport, enjoy improvising, varying and inventing methods and applying them as part of participatory processes.
 Creativity has been shown by fieldworkers, and by local people with whom they have been interacting.
 PRA activities are often engrossing, both popular and powerful.

 In some countries and regions, the use of PRA has become almost normal.
-This is said to be the case in Nepal, and also in Andhra Pradesh in India.
+This is said to be the case in parts of Nepal, and also in Andhra Pradesh in India.
 National networks are being established in all continents.
-The countries where PRA training has been conducted, and where there is activity or where we can put you in touch with useful contacts (those underlined have active PRA-related networks) include
+The countries where PRA training has been conducted, and where there is activity or where we can put you in touch with useful contacts (those underlined are known to have active PRA-related networks) include

-Albania, Argentina, Armenia, Australia, Bangladesh, Belize, Bhutan, Bolivia.
-Botswana, Brazil, Burkina Faso.
-Cambodia, Cameroon, Canada.
-Cap Verde, Chile, China.
-Colombia, Costa Rica, Ecuador, Egypt.
-El Salvador, Eritrea.
-Ethiopia.
-Finland. the Gambia, Germany, Ghana.
-Guatemala, Guinea, Guinea-Bissau, India.
-Indonesia.
-Iran, Ireland, Jordan, Kazakhstan.
-Kenya.
-Kyrgyzstan.
-Honduras, Lao PDR, Lebanon, Lesotho.
-Mali.
-Malawi, Malaysia, Mali.
-Mauritania, Mexico.
-Mongolia.
-Morocco, Mozambique.
-Namibia.
-Nepal.
-Niger.
-Nigeria.
-Norway.
-Pakistan.
-Panama, Papua New Guinea, Paraguay, Peru, the Philippines.
-Rwanda, Senegal.
-Sierra Leone, South Africa.
-Sri Lanka.
-Sudan, Sweden, Tadjikistan, Tanzania, Thailand, Turkey, Uganda.
-Uruguay, Uzbekistan, UK, Venezuela, Vietnam, Zambia and Zimbabwe.
+Afghanistan, Albania, Angola, Argentina, Armenia, Australia, Bangladesh, Belize, Bhutan, Bolivia, Botswana, Brazil, Burkina Faso, Cambodia, Cameroon, Canada, Cap Verde, Chile, China, Colombia, Costa Rica, Ecuador, Egypt, El Salvador, Eritrea, Ethiopia, Finland, Fiji/South Pacific, the Gambia, Germany, Ghana, Guatemala, Guinea, Guinea-Bissau, India, Indonesia, Iran, Ireland, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Honduras, Lao PDR, Lebanon, Lesotho, Mali, Malawi, Malaysia, Mali, Mauritania, Mexico, Mongolia, Morocco, Mozambique, Namibia, Nepal, New Zealand, Niger, Nigeria, Norway, Pakistan, Palestine, Panama, Papua New Guinea, Paraguay, Peru, the Philippines, Rwanda, Senegal, Sierra Leone, South Africa, Sri Lanka, Sudan, Sweden, Switzerland, Tadjikistan, Tanzania, Thailand, Turkey, Uganda, United States, Uruguay, Uzbekistan, UK, Venezuela, Vietnam, Yemen, Zambia and Zimbabwe.